Mon - Thur 7.30-15.30 Fri 7.30-14.00

 Find out how one company saved 60% of their process costs by changing to custom conformal coating masking boots

-Diamond MT, a conformal coating and Parylene coating service provider in the USA, found they saved more than 60% of their current masking costs by switching to the SCH range of conformal coating masking boots.
+Diamond MT, a conformal coating and Parylene coating service provider in the USA, found they saved more than 60% of their current costs by switching to the SCH range of conformal coating masking boots.

 Sean Horn, Diamond MT, explains how they did it.